 Next up is the Tyne Bridge.
-Opened in 1928, this iconic arch bridge was built by the same company who built another of the world’s iconic sights, Sydney Harbour Bridge.
+Opened in 1928, this iconic arch bridge was built by the same company that built another of the world’s iconic sights, Sydney Harbour Bridge.

 Finally, in the near distance is the newest of Newcastle’s bridges, Gateshead Millennium Bridge.
 In a move from the functional to recreational, this striking structure, echoing the shape of the Tyne Bridge, is a bridge of its time, transporting not coal but people on a night out.

-Once you reach Gateshead, helpful signs will guide you west towards the Sage Gateshead, a state of the art cultural centre, housed within a graceful curved glass and stainless steel shell.
+Once you reach Gateshead, helpful signs will guide you west towards the Sage Gateshead, a state-of-the-art cultural centre, housed within a gracefully curved glass and stainless steel shell.

 Continue along South Shore Road and you will reach the BALTIC Centre for Contemporary Art.
-Formally one of several four mills that lined the River Tyne, the building now houses a changing programme of art exhibition and events.
+Formally one of several flour mills that lined the River Tyne, the building now houses a changing programme of art exhibitions and events.